Eigenvalue bounds of the Kirchhoff Laplacian: The theorem

 \section{The theorem}

 \paragraph{} Let $G=(V,E)$ be a {\bf quiver} with $n$ vertices.
-Without self-loops, this is a {\bf finite multi-graph}.
+If it has no self-loops, this is a {\bf finite multi-graph}.
 Without self-loops and no multiple-connections, this is a {\bf finite simple graph}.
-Denote by $\lambda_1 \leq \lambda_2 \leq \cdots \leq \lambda_n$ the ordered list of eigenvalues of the {\bf Kirchhoff matrix} $K=B-A$, where $B$ is the diagonal vertex degree matrix with ordered vertex degrees $d_1 \leq d_2 \leq \cdots \leq d_n$ and where $A$ is the adjacency matrix of $G$.
+Denote by $\lambda_1 \leq \lambda_2 \leq \cdots \leq \lambda_n$ the {\bf ordered list of eigenvalues} of the {\bf Kirchhoff matrix} $K=B-A$, where $B$ is the non-negative diagonal vertex degree matrix with {\bf ordered vertex degrees} $d_1 \leq d_2 \leq \cdots \leq d_n$ and where $A$ is the non-positive {\bf adjacency matrix} of $G$.

 \paragraph{} We assume $d_0=0$ so that $d_1+d_0=d_1$ and prove: